wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 ## assumptions

-The plugin *omnisharp-vim* installs a package called [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) that is used to communicate with the debugger and uses .net roslyn workspaces for defining type safety and other things in code.
+The plugin *omnisharp-vim* installs a package called [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) that is used to communicate with the debugger and uses .net roslyn workspaces for defining object types and other things in code.

 Stepping back from the issue a bit and thinking about all the parts in the chain, I decided to look into how *omnisharp-roslyn* actually worked.